css518/UniCoR/README.md

 # UniCoR
-The data and the source code of UniCoR, Modality Collaboration for Robust Cross-Language Hybrid Code Retrieval, are available in the repository.
+Here are the Pytorch implementation and data of UniCoR in the ICSE 2026: *Modality Collaboration for Robust Cross-Language Hybrid Code Retrieval*.

 ## Dependencies

-- Linux Machine
+- Ubuntu 18.04
 - CUDA == 12.8
 - Python == 3.13.2
 - Torch == 2.7.1